sthbrx/sthbrx.github.io/content/blog/2023-12-01-task-lifecycle.md

 The last remaining job of the kernel side of the init task is to actually load in and execute the selected userspace program.
-It's not like we can just call the userspace entry point though: we need to get a little creative here.
+It's not like we can just call the userspace entry point though: we need to be a little creative here.

-The first step has already been done for us.
-When we created the init task, we declared it to have a kernel entry point, but that it was not a kthread.
-The `clone_thread()` implementation doesn't set the given entry point directly: it instead sets a small shim that is actually used when the new task eventually gets woken up.
-The shim expects the requested entry point to be passed via a specific non-volatile register and, in the case of a kthread, basically just calls this after some minor bookkeeping.
-A kthread should never return directly, so we trap if this happens.
+As alluded to above, when we create tasks with `clone_thread()`, it doesn't set the provided entry point directly: it instead sets a small shim that is actually used when the new task eventually gets woken up.
+The particular shim it uses is determined by whether the task is a kthread or not.

+Both kinds of shim expect the requested entry point to be passed via a specific non-volatile register and, in the case of a kthread, basically just invokes it after some minor bookkeeping.
+A kthread should never return directly, so it traps if this happens.

 ```asm
 _GLOBAL(start_kernel_thread)